Celtics-Sixers takeaways: Tatum, Brown dominate as C's extend win streak

 The Celtics extended their win streak to nine games, which is the longest active streak in the league.
 It also ties the longest win streak by any team this season, matching the Orlando Magic.
 Boston's last loss was to the Los Angeles Lakers on Feb.
 1.

 The C's are scoring 123.8 points per game during this win streak.
+They're also 21-0 at home versus Eastern Conference opponents this season.
 The Celtics, who own a league-best 46-12 record, are on pace to win 65 games, which they've accomplished only three times in their history, most recently in 2007-08 (66 wins).

 The Celtics will play the Cavs for the third and final time in the regular season next Tuesday in Cleveland.